bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/samesite-cookies.md

 Continuing the example from above, let’s say one of your blog posts has a picture of a particularly amazing cat in it and it’s hosted at `/blog/img/amazing-cat.png`.
 Because it’s such an amazing image, another person uses it directly on their site.
 If a visitor has been to your blog and has the `promo_shown` cookie, then when they view `amazing-cat.png` on the other person’s site that cookie **will be sent** in that request for the image.
 This isn’t particularly useful for anyone since `promo_shown` isn’t used for anything on this other person’s site, it’s just adding overhead to the request.

 If that’s an unintended effect, why would you want to do this?
 It’s this mechanism that allows sites to maintain state when they are being used in a third-party context.
-For example, if you embed a YouTube video on your site then visitors will see a “Watch later” option in the player.
-If your visitor is already signed in to YouTube, that session is being made available in the embedded player by a third-party cookie—meaning that “Watch later” button will just save the video in one go rather than prompting them to sign in or having to navigate them away from your page and back over to YouTube.
+For example, if you embed a YouTube video on your site then visitors will see a "Watch later” option in the player.
+If your visitor is already signed in to YouTube, that session is being made available in the embedded player by a third-party cookie—meaning that "Watch later” button will just save the video in one go rather than prompting them to sign in or having to navigate them away from your page and back over to YouTube.

 ![The same cookie being sent in three different contexts](https://web-dev.imgix.net/image/tcFciHGuF3MxnTr1y5ue01OGLBn2/u9chHBLm3i27yFRwHx5W.png?auto=format)